(Last Updated on : 05/07/2013)

-Horn craft is the rich cultural heritage of the artisans of Paralakhemundi, Gajapati district
+Horn and Bone craft is the cultural heritage of the artisans of Paralakhemundi, located in the Gajapati district

-of Orissa.
-Originally carpenters by birth and trade, they took to horn craft during the reign of Sri Krushna Chandra Gajapati Narayan Deb, the Maharaja of Paralakhemundi.
+.
+The artisans were originally carpenters by birth and profession but turned to horn and bone crafts during the reign of Sri Krushna Chandra Gajapati Narayan Deb, the Maharaja of Paralakhemundi.

-horn and filigree work are combined to produce decorative jewels, bangles, etc. The other important centers include Sarai Tarin in Uttar Pradesh, Honawar in Karnataka and Thiruvananthapuram in Kerala.
-The craftsmen of Thiruvananthapuram
+horn and filigree works are combined to produce decorative jewelleries.
+Other important centres include Sarai Tarin in Uttar Pradesh

 , Honawar in Karnataka

-Raw bone of dead animals is cut into pieces of desired size and immersed in water for 12 hours.
+Similar to the horn crafts, making of bone crafts also involves a series of elaborate procedures.
+Raw bones of dead animals are firstly cut into desired sizes and are immersed in water for 12 hours.
 This process softens the bone.
-Later these pieces are scrapped and cleaned.
-Then they are shaped to a desired object on a lathe.
+Later these pieces are scrapped and cleaned and are shaped according to the artefact, on a lathe.
 Carving is done with the aid of a file drill.
-Carving entails systematic scrapping/scooping and chiseling of the materials from the core block.
-The crafts made from ivory and Shell are also very famous.
+Polishing, colouring and designing of these articles in varied patterns are the final steps in the making of bone crafts.